crolbar/ristate/README.md

 This client is useful if you want to have a workspace module for somethig like [eww](https://github.com/elkowar/eww) or [waybar](https://github.com/Alexays/Waybar).

-I also plan to add an option to display the title of the focused window.

 ### Dependencies
 - rust